 Agate is dependant on the presence of other minerals for its colour so also occurs naturally in black, white and grey.
-These colours are often not considered to be sufficiently appealing to the wider commercial market so these stones are often dyed.
-The practice of dying rocks and minerals is not new and can be traced back thousands of years.
-Agate has long been known to be porous with the ability to hold dyes particularly well and it can sometimes be difficult to tell whether a stone's colour is really natural.
+These colours are often not considered to be sufficiently appealing to the wider commercial market so the stones are often dyed.
+The practice of dying rocks and minerals can be traced back thousands of years.
+Agate has long been known to be porous with the ability to hold dyes particularly well.

 Despite everything that has been learnt about the formation of agate there's still a great deal that's not fully understood.
-Its formation from start to finish has never been studied in real time and it has not been possible to recreate it in a laboratory environment.
+Its formation which is complex has never been studied from start to finish in real time.
+Nor has it been possible to recreate agate in a laboratory setting.
 For this reason much of what is known is supposition.

 Agate is associated with the star sign Gemini and is the traditional birthstone for the month of May.

 Agate is a grounding stone so will bring the emotional, physical and mental into balance.
 Being grounded is important because it helps us remain calm, rational and make better decisions especially when surrounded by chaos.

 Agate is soothing and calming and harmonizes positive and negative energies.
 It works at its own pace but is powerful yet gentle.
 Stones may be used to bring information to the surface that's deeply rooted in the subconscious and can help rebuild self-confidence.

 Ideal for enhancing concentration, it can improve analytical ability and help find practical solutions to difficult situations.
 It encourages the truth to be seen and spoken and helps deal with negativity and bitterness especially in relation to love.